worshamweb/simple-kubernetes-cluster/README.md

 # Simple Kubernetes Cluster on AWS EKS

-This Terraform project creates a minimal Kubernetes cluster on AWS using EKS (Elastic Kubernetes Service) for learning and prototyping purposes.
+This Terraform project creates a minimal Kubernetes cluster on AWS using EKS (Elastic Kubernetes Service).

+## Overview

+This project demonstrates:
+- Basic Terraform structure and AWS resource creation
+- EKS cluster configuration with managed node groups
+- Networking setup for Kubernetes on AWS
+- Using the Kubernetes provider in Terraform to deploy applications
+- Configuration management with ConfigMaps and Secrets
+- Package management with Helm
+- GitOps principles with ArgoCD
+- Infrastructure as Code best practices

 ## Architecture